 Diagnosing individual patients

 The Department of Health realises that there are more than economic and clinical issues to take into account when applying the national policy to individual patients.
 They have therefore very wisely left it to individual patients to decide, after discussion with their doctor, whether to have a prostate specific antigen test.
 PHE has produced summary information sheets for GPs and for asymptomatic men aged 50 and over in order to assist in this process[9, 10].

 The patient needs to be apprised of the following points:

-- Prostate cancer is but one of several causes of a raised PSA test.
+- Prostate cancer is only one of several causes of a raised PSA test.